 Project summary

-It’s possible to identify people who are very likely to develop type 1 diabetes by looking for markers in the blood that show the immune system has begun attacking the pancreas.
-Professor Parth Narendran is exploring how a screening programme to test children for these early warning signs could best work in the UK.
+It’s possible to identify people who are in the earliest stages of type 1 diabetes by looking for signs in the blood that indicate the immune system has started to attack the pancreas.
+Professor Parth Narendran is exploring how a programme to screen children for these signs and find out their risk of type 1 diabetes would best work.

 Background to research

-Risk of type 1 diabetes increases with the number of different autoantibodies found.
-Once someone has two or more autoantibodies, it is almost certain they will develop type 1 diabetes in their lifetime.
+Risk of type 1 diabetes rises with the number of different autoantibodies found.
+For children with two or more autoantibodies, it is almost certain they will eventually need insulin therapy.
 This is known as early-stage type 1 diabetes.

 Research aims

-The ELSA team will speak to the families, healthcare professionals and school staff involved in the study to gather their views on the screening process.
-They’ll also interview families who decided not to take part, to understand the reasons why.
-This will help researchers decide how best to design any potential wider screening programme that could be rolled out through the NHS in the future.
+The ELSA team will speak to the families and healthcare professionals involved in the study to gather their views on the screening process.
+They'll also look at how screening can be scaled across the NHS and evaluate its cost-effectiveness.
+All this will help inform how best to design any potential wider screening programme that could be rolled out through the NHS in the future.

 Potential benefit to people with diabetes

-The ELSA study will give us crucial insights that could help to make screening for type 1 diabetes a reality in the UK, and offer hope of a better future for children who are at high risk of the condition.
+The ELSA study will give us crucial insights that could help to make screening for type 1 diabetes a reality for every family in the UK.